InventiveWork/seraph/README.md

 The agent will connect to the specified server, discover its tools (like a weather tool), and use them to answer your question.

+**Security Warning:** Only connect to MCP servers that you trust.
+A malicious MCP server could provide tools that could harm your system or exfiltrate data.

 ## Autonomous Log Analysis and Alerting